Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

 \subsection{Unbalanced and Partial OT}

 \textit{Motivation:} The mass preservation constraint in the Kantorovich formulation \eqref{eq:kantorovich} requires that the total mass between the two probability distributions be the same.
-Unbalanced OT (UOT) refers to formulations that relax this constraint to allow transporting of arbitrary (unnormalized) measures or partial masses.
+Unbalanced OT (UOT) refers to formulations that relax this constraint to allow \rtypo{the transporting of} arbitrary (unnormalized) measures or partial masses.
 This is useful in applications like multi-object tracking \cite{Le2021UnbalancedApplications}, and crowd counting \cite{WanALocalization, Ma2021LearningTransport}.

-\textit{Formulation and Characteristics}: One way of extending OT to arbitrary positive measures is by adopting \textit{marginals relaxation}, in which the hard marginal constraints \eqref{eq:kantorovich} are removed and the objective is augmented with soft regularization that penalizes the mass variation.
-Typically, this is done using Csiszar divergence $D_\phi$ \cite{ChizatUnbalancedFormulations}:

-where $\mathcal{M}_{+}(\mathbb{X} \times \mathbb{Y})$ is the space of finite non-negative measures over $\mathbb{X} \times \mathbb{Y}$ and $D_\phi$ is a divergence induced by $\phi$ that quantifies mass variation between the marginals of the plan's marginals $( \pi_1, \pi_2)$ and the measures $(\mu, \nu)$.
+\textit{Formulation and Characteristics}: One way of extending OT to arbitrary positive measures is by adopting \textit{marginals relaxation}, in which the hard marginal constraints \eqref{eq:kantorovich} are removed, and the objective is augmented with soft regularization that penalizes the mass variation.
+Typically, this is done using Csiszar divergence $D_\phi$ \cite{ChizatUnbalancedFormulations}: \rtypo{ } where $\mathcal{M}_{+}(\mathbb{X} \times \mathbb{Y})$ is the space of finite non-negative measures over $\mathbb{X} \times \mathbb{Y}$ and $D_\phi$ is a divergence induced by $\phi$ that quantifies mass variation between the marginals of the plan's marginals $( \pi_1, \pi_2)$ and the measures $(\mu, \nu)$.
 The penalization strength is controlled by $(\lambda_1,\lambda_2)$.
 An obvious consequence of replacing constraints with penalties is that $\pi$'s marginals no longer need to be equal to $(\mu, \nu)$.
 Particular instances of $D_{\phi}$ include KL divergence \cite{Liero2018OptimalMeasures} and Total Variation \cite{Sejourne2022UnbalancedNumerics}.
-Recently, \cite{Manupriya2020AMetrics} proposed a regularization based on Maximum Mean Discrepancy (MMD) and proves that the modified formulation attracts desirable properties such as dimension-free sample complexity.
+Recently, \cite{Manupriya2020AMetrics} proposed a regularization based on Maximum Mean Discrepancy (MMD) and \rtypo{proved} that the modified formulation has desirable properties such as dimension-free sample complexity.